MostafaEhab16/Dev-ops-project/README.md

 6. Once launched, create a security group for the vm.
 In the left sidebar, under Network and Security, select "Security Groups."
 Under name, use: 'jenkins', description: "basic Jenkins security group," VPC should have the default one used.
 Click Add Rule: Custom TCP Rule, Protocol: TCP, Port Range 8080, Source 0.0.0.0/0 Then add the SSH rule: Protocol: SSH, Port range: 22, From source, use the dropdown and select "My IP."

+### Setup Jenkins
+1. Visit Jenkins on its default port, 8080, with your server IP address or domain name included like this: http://your_server_ip_or_domain:8080.
+2. Please provide a screenshot that includes the unique AWS url (ensure the FQDN is used, not the IP).
+Name this "screenshot-03."
+3. Next you will see the "Unlock Jenkins" screen, displaying the location of the initial password.
+In the terminal, use cat to show the password: sudo cat /var/lib/jenkins/secrets/initialAdminPassword
+4. Copy and paste the 32-character alphanumeric password from the terminal into the Admin password field, then Continue.
+5. The next screen gives you the choice of installing recommended plugins, or selecting specific plugins - choose the Install suggested plugins option, which quickly begins the installation process.
+6. When installation is complete, you are prompted to set up the first admin user.
+Create the admin user and make note of both the user and password to use in the future.
+7. You next see an Instance Configuration page, asking you to confirm the preferred URL for your Jenkins instance.
+Confirm the address, click save and finish.

 ### Install BlueOcean on Jenkins